Filing your FAFSA with the IRS Data Retrieval Tool

 - Married couples who file separate tax returns

-- ALL applicants and parents who indicate that they HAVE FILED a 2013 federal tax return will be directed to use the Retrieval Tool.
+- ALL applicants and parents who indicate that they HAVE FILED a 2016 federal tax return will be directed to use the Data Retrieval Tool.

-- Applicants and parents who indicate that they WILL FILE a 2013 federal tax return will receive email communications directing them to use the Retrieval Tool to update their income information once the return is filed.
+- Applicants and parents who indicate that they WILL FILE a 2016 federal tax return will receive email communications directing them to use the Data Retrieval Tool to update their income information once the Federal Income Tax Return is filed.